Coronavirus: Cruise Ship In Limbo Off California After Former Passenger Died

 "We've requested the arrival to be delayed," Newsom said, to provide time for tests "because we have a number of passengers and crew members that have developed symptoms on this cruise ship."

-The Grand Princess is currently more than 100 nautical miles from the coast as it heads toward San Francisco, according to the maritime tracking site Vessel Finder.
+The Grand Princess is currently about 100 nautical miles from the coast as it heads toward San Francisco, according to the maritime tracking site Vessel Finder.

 It's the second Princess Cruises ship to be identified with a potential cluster of coronavirus cases.
 The Diamond Princess was held in quarantine at the port in Yokohama, Japan, for weeks last month.